opspotes/Jellystat/README.md

 **Jellystat** is a free and open source statistics web application for Jellyfin.

+## Differences over initial JellyStat

+* Semver
+* Better perf
+* Smaller docker image
+* Could native friendly (works without additional configuration behind a reverse proxy)
+* Some features deemed unnecessary and impacting performances/deployment have been removed.
+Those were mainly used for administrative purposes
 ## Quickstart Docker

 Here is an example Docker Compose file.